Identify your learning needs.

 Build a study plan.

 - Establish learning objectives based on your learning needs.
-You may want to concentrate more on the content that you are least familiar with, or study each area in relation to its weight on the examination.
-Be sure to review the heavily weighted areas of the test content outline, because they will comprise a greater portion of your score items.
-Also, become familiar with the generic names of drugs used in treatment.
+You may want to concentrate on the content that you are least familiar with, or study each area in relation to its weight on the test.
+Review the heavily weighted subject areas because they will comprise a greater portion of your score.
+Become familiar with the generic names of drugs used in treatment.
 ONCC uses generic names, not brand names, on tests.